lonkaars/avans-whether-station/scripts/readme.md

 you've now installed the necessary tools to compile, upload and debug the stm32 firmware. shortcuts for commonly used commands are implemented as visual studio code tasks, so you don't have to be a terminal ninja.

+### notes

+- if you're experiencing libusb-related issues while using st-link, try using [zadig](https://zadig.akeo.ie/) to update the usb driver.
+- make sure to use the 64-bit version of msys2 (titled "MSYS2 MINGW64" in your
+  start menu)